-Name Position/Title/Assignment -/ Evaluator Date plan was initiated and Timeframe for Plan SEATTLE Periodic Review of Progress 00/00/0000 PUBLIC SCHOOLS Resources and Supports Available:
+Name Position/Title/Assignment - Evaluator Date plan was initiated and Timeframe for Plan SEATTLE Periodic Review of Progress 00/00/0000 SCHOOLS Resources and Supports Available:

-Evaluation Component for Improvement Performance Measures of Focus Artifacts & Evidence of Progress Possible Strategies Benchmark Dates Criterion 1: Centering instructio n on high expectations for student achievement Component 2b: Establishing a Culture for learning - NA This component is not an area of concern.
+Evaluation Component for Improvement Performance Measures of Focus Artifacts & Evidence of Progress Possible Strategies Benchmark Dates Criterion 1: Centering instruction on high expectations for student achievement Component 2b: Establishing a Culture for learning - NA This component is not an area of concern.
 Component 3a : Communicating with Students This component is not an area of concern.
-Component 3c: Engaging Students in Learning This component is not an area of concern.